 From 2012, but the topic of optimal insurance deductibles is still topical.

 An example from my Church: some “scum bag” stole a laptop computer, which was being set up for a presentation.
-At the end, it was not worth making a claim, because the deductible was too high.
-It was high because that cut the premiums, by half.
+In the end, it was not worth making a claim because the deductible was too high.
+It was high because that cut the premiums by half.

 If your insurance deductible was set too high, you could not make a claim.
 What is the sweet spot for a deductible, so your premiums are low enough?

-My guess is that where to set your insurance deductibles is a personal choice at the end of it all.
-If you feel the insurance will never be used, then set a high deductible.
-If you are risk averse, set them lower, and pay the higher premiums.
+My guess is that where to set your insurance deductibles is a personal choice.
+If you feel the insurance will never be used, set a high deductible.
+If you are risk averse, set them lower and pay the higher premiums.

-Anybody got any personal experience where the “sweet spot” for insurance deductibles should be?
+Does anybody have any personal experience with where the “sweet spot” for insurance deductibles should be?

 I guess it depends on what you classify as small stuff.